JulianJoachim/MensaApp/README.md

 ## You built this with Glitch!

+##Contribution Contributions are always welcome!
+Feel free to fork this repository, make your changes, and submit a pull request.
+For major changes, please open an issue first to discuss what you'd like to change.

+##License This project is licensed under the MIT License - see the LICENSE.md file for details.

 [Glitch](https://glitch.com) is a friendly community where millions of people come together to build web apps and websites.

 - Want more details about React on Glitch?
 We've got a [Help Center article](https://help.glitch.com/kb/article/112) for you.